-Tag axle retraction is controlled by a valve located on the right lateral console.
+The standard tag axle retraction system is controlled by a valve located on the right lateral console.
 The valve can be switched to either the WHEELS UP or WHEELS DOWN position.
 The axle will be automatically raised or lowered by air pressure according to the valve position.
 Refer to "Controls & Instruments" chapter.